DEXImagingThe proposal

 The buy-side firm DEX wants.And the operating layer that comes with it.

-DEX is building a real buy-side acquisition motion in IT and managed services.
-We can run that motion end to end: sourcing, diligence, and outreach, continuously.
-The larger opportunity is the one DEX's leadership has already started exploring with AI, an operating layer the whole organization can use, so the leverage scales past a handful of people.
+DEX is building a real buy-side acquisition system across print, copier/MPS, and managed IT.
+Pierce Ridge can run that system end to end: sourcing, diligence, and outreach, continuously.
+The same engine compounds the organic growth DEX already does well.
+And the larger opportunity is the one DEX's leadership has already started exploring with AI: an operating layer the whole organization can use, so the leverage scales past a handful of people.
 Less time spent moving between tools.
 More time on the decisions that move the business.

 This isn't a slide deck.
 Each section below is a working mock-up of the capability itself, built to be walked through live or shared as-is.

-powered by Helix · Pierce Ridge Technologiesnoindex · not for distribution outside DEX and its advisors
+powered by Helix · a Pierce Ridge Technologies productnoindex · not for distribution outside DEX and its advisors

 01Buy-side M&A engine